alexocode/talks/social/you-know-nothing/you-know-nothing.md

 ### or do you?

 ^
+Talk: From a perspective of a dev; gist is applicable regardless of profession, don't feel excluded!

+^
 Let us start this with a questions:
 Give me a show of hands when the following picture gives you anxiety.

 ---
 [.background-color: #ffffff]

+# ~Remove this?
+It's exclusive ...~

 ![110%](images/so-down.png)